 I was and still am tired of reorganizing my house.
 I don’t want to waste precious hours moving things from Point A to Point B and back again, but just as importantly I don’t want to waste the money.

 I’ve purged many times in the past, but seeing the value of all of those donated possessions brought the truth to light for me.
-The experience convinced me to stop buying needless stuff.
+The experience convinced me to stop buying stuff.